Rhythm of Grace

 Rhythm of Prayer

-1. Talking to God - Praying pre written prayers like the psalms or liturgy, or singing prayers at church, and so on
+1. Talking to God - Praying prewritten prayers like the psalms or liturgy, or singing prayers at church or at home.

 Rhythm of Solitude